davettt/local-task-manager/README.md

    - Click "↩️" to restore a task back to active list
    - Click "🗑️" to permanently delete a task

+6.1 **Clean Up Archive** (Optional)
+   - Click "🧹 CLEAN" button next to Archive header
+   - Select a cutoff date (default: 30 days ago)
+   - Click "Export & Delete" to proceed
+   - A backup JSON file will be saved to `local_data/archive_[date].json`
+   - Tasks completed before the selected date will be removed from active archive
+   - No data is lost - the backup file is safely stored in the local_data folder

 ## Development

 ### Scripts